michaelravina/Airplane-ticketing-system/README.md

 ![](Images/2nd%20SS.png)

-2. A display table is shown as a summary of the input data.
+2. A display table with trimmed names is shown as a summary of the input data.

 ![](Images/3rd%20SS.png)